 No matter if you are training for your first 5K or your 100th marathon, it’s always best to have some structure to your training.
-Unless the structure is wearing you down and you just want to run ad hoc for a little bit (but this isn’t without it’s challenges too!)
+That’s why we made some training plans for you!

 Having some structure with your training allows you to know what you are going to do each day/week.
 Knowing how to structure your training week is a valuable skill to have in your running tool kit especially when you have to balance life at the same time!

-Have a goal to structure your training around
+Have a race to structure your training around

-Without a goal, it becomes difficult to know what to aim for and this is when consistency may slip!
+Without a goal or race, it becomes difficult to know what to aim for and this is when consistency may slip!
 This is arguable the most important part to your training.
 It’s not one particular session that helps you break PB’s, it’s consistent mileage building, strength training and listening to your body.

 What type of goals can you aim for?
 Are you the type of runner that loves just completing race or do you like to chase a time?
 Have you got a competition that you specifically want to train for?
 If so, write these all down and have that in mind when structuring your training.
-Your weekly plan will be moulded around this!
+You can work your weekly plan around this!

 An example of a structured week